-Lucky Imaging with AstraLux and AstraLux Sur
+with AstraLux Norte and AstraLux Sur

 A comparison of conven-tional imaging and lucky imaging of the core of the globular cluster M15.
 Data obtained in July 2006 at the Calar Alto 2.2m tele-scope.
 Read more ...